 Eileen Munro, emeritus professor of social policy at the London School of Economics, who conducted a report for the government on social work, told us:

 “There are examples of really good work happening, but now it’s about getting enough of it to have the momentum for it to become the norm.
 We’re still very fragile.
 Another Peter Connelly would knock the whole system back.”

 There’s also the question of what happens next in the economy.
 A global economic downturn, or an economic shock like a no-deal Brexit, could have the consequence of putting ever more pressures on council budgets at exactly the point where families might need them most.

-• Read the full case file, Separated, here
+• Read the full case file, State Vs. Family, here